Frodo45127/tww3_dynamic_disasters/notes.rpfm_reserved.md

 - Expand The Dragon Emperor's Wrath with caravans with escorts.
 - Expand For The Motherland! with Kislev land effects affecting the entire world.
 - Expand Aztec Invasion with minor factions.
+- Add some items for nurgle and tzeench chaos realms rewards in Chaos Invasion.
 - Implement beastmen incursion?
 Not in a hurry, needs planning.
 - Implement a tale of two empires (massive war between cathay and the empire across the darklands).
 - Implement the hunger games (many factions attack lustria at the same time, and becomes a battle royale).